DC Avanti: Interior

 The interior was designed primarily with leather which is used primarily on the doors, dashboard and seats.
 The instrument cluster, steering wheel, and AC are all included in basic units.

 Exterior

 The car is available in red, white, silver, blue, orange, grey or yellow, with black stripes.

 The headlamps are bi-xenon units with LED DRLS shaped like eyebrows.
 Foils are added at the back to boost air intake to complement a single air vent located on top.
-The vehicle also has a long low bonnet that dips in the middle to emphasize the DC logo.
+The vehicle also has a long low bonnet that dips in the middle to emphasize the DC Design logo.

 The car has all-wheel disc brakes and 20" alloy wheels.

 Engine and gearbox

 It is powered by a 2-litre, 4-cylinder, turbocharged, petrol EURO-4 compliant engine, sourced from Renault.
 This is mated to a six-speed, dual clutch transmission, and drives the rear wheels.

 Sales

 The Avanti has been on sale since 2015.
 According to official figures, as of December 29, 2020, 127 DC Avanti cars were sold in India and abroad.